gkotian/gkotian.github.io/travels/_posts/2010-02-26-shooting-an-ak-47.md

 title: Shooting an AK-47
 categories:
 - Cambodia
-excerpt: It was a cold, snowy night in Chicago (sometime in February 2008) when I went to watch an NBA game with my colleagues - Gowdish & Ramesh.
-After the game, I remember saying to them, "There are two kinds of people in the world - those who have watched an NBA game, and those who haven't".
 ---

 It was a cold, snowy February night in Chicago when I went to watch a basketball